michaelnunez3902/Homelab-Portfolio/README.md

 - Deploying and validating containerized services using Docker
 - Managing containers through Portainer for visibility and lifecycle control
 - Verifying configurations using command-line tools and PowerShell
-- Documenting each step to reflect real-world operational workflows
+- Documenting workflows to mirror real-world operational practices

-This lab emphasizes **installation, verification, and administration**, mirroring how systems are built, validated, and maintained in professional IT environments.
+This lab emphasizes **installation, verification, and administration**, reflecting how systems are built, validated, and maintained in professional IT environments.

+---

-## Lab Screenshots
+## Lab Implementation & Screenshots

-### Proxmox Host
+### Proxmox Virtualization Host
 ![Proxmox Server](screenshots/proxmox-server.png)

-*Primary Proxmox VE host used to manage virtual machines and containers.*
-This system serves as the core virtualization platform for the homelab, providing centralized VM management, snapshots, and resource allocation.
+Proxmox VE serves as the core virtualization platform for the homelab, providing centralized virtual machine management, snapshots, and resource allocation for all hosted systems.

+---

-### Windows Server Installation
+### Windows Server Deployment
 ![Windows Server Installation](screenshots/windows-server-installation.png)

-*Microsoft Windows Server deployed as a virtual machine within the Proxmox environment.*
+Microsoft Windows Server deployed as a virtual machine within the Proxmox environment.
+This system provides the foundation for enterprise identity services and Windows-based server administration.

-This installation serves as a foundation for practicing Windows-based server administration, including role configuration, system updates, and enterprise service management.
+---

 ## Active Directory Domain Services (AD DS)